moise-mulungu/mixed-react-projects/project-info/teamdm/tech/react/react-hooks/react-hooks.md

 Hooks are the new feature introduced in the React 16.8 version.
 It allows you to use state and other React features without writing a class.
 Hooks are the functions which "hook into" React state and lifecycle features from function components.
 It does not work inside classes.
 Their names start with use (useState, useEffect, useContext, ...).

+## Why did ReactJS release Hooks to replace "class components"?
+What advantagest do Hooks provide over "class components"?

+DM: do some google research and make an entry here google search tip: how to restrict your search to one website.
+Example:
+"why React Hooks better site:react.dev"
+I would restrict the search to react.dev first for an authoritative opinion.
+Then remove site:react.dev to search all of the internet to see what other sites say.

 ## Built-in Hooks

 Here, we describe the APIs for the built-in Hooks in React.
 The built-in Hooks can be divided into two parts, which are given below.